ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Experimental Results

-To evaluate the effectiveness of \sys in suppressing copyrighted content, the CopyCAT evaluation framework is adopted, which utilizes a VLM-based detector to identify copyrighted characters in generated images.
-CopyCAT~\cite{he2024fantastic} employs a large multimodal model (GPT-4o in the original work) to assess whether a generated image contains a recognizable copyrighted character, reporting both a general character-like detection signal and a more stringent specific identity recognition score.
+We adopt the CopyCAT evaluation framework~\cite{he2024fantastic}, which uses a multimodal model (GPT-4o in the original work) to report both a general character-like detection signal and a stricter specific-identity score.
+Table~\ref{tab:identity_suppression} summarizes results over 100 copyrighted-character images (10 per character).